Best Powered, Internal Gear Hub for an Electric Bike?

 A separate article discusses why mid-drive motors are better than hub motors for electric bikes.

 There are two basic types of rear hub motors for electric bikes: direct drive and geared.
-All hub motors power that motor directly (i.e. not via the chain).
+All hub motors power that wheel directly (i.e. not via the chain).
 In this case, "direct drive" has a different meaning.

 Direct drive motors have no moving parts.
 The hub is the motor.
 The advantage of no moving parts is that there is not much that can break.
 The disadvantage of direct drives is that they are heavier and are much less efficient because motors prefer to operate at higher revs.